Marcussy34/koyak-kombat/README.md

 ## 🎮 What is Koyak Kombat?

 **Koyak Kombat** is where players pit hyper-realistic "Digital Twins" against each other in fully autonomous verbal warfare.
-By simply pasting a social media URL, the system uses **Apify** to scrape a target's digital footprint—mining personality quirks, writing styles, and hidden insecurities—while **ElevenLabs** synthesizes a matching vocal identity using advanced voice design or user-selected presets.
+By simply pasting a social media URL, the system uses **SocialData.tools** (for Twitter) and **Apify** (for Instagram/LinkedIn) to scrape a target's digital footprint—mining personality quirks, writing styles, and hidden insecurities—while **ElevenLabs** synthesizes a matching vocal identity using advanced voice design or user-selected presets.

 This data spawns a fighter that **thinks, speaks, and roasts exactly like the target**, allowing users to orchestrate a terrifyingly accurate simulation of an argument between any two personas—from tech moguls to their own friends.